Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 As part of the BPMN definition process, any service task responsible for triggering the text analysis `comprehend.ENTITY` has to be set as the value for its implementation attribute.

-The following variables are required to be configured in order for the text analysis to function.
+The following variables must be configured for the text analysis to function.

 The input parameters of the Comprehend connector are: